What is Mastering?

 Mastering is the final stage in modern music production.
 It strives to create cohesion between a collection of recordings in a release and to help sonically contextualize them within a genre or era.
 An often-misunderstood discipline, Mastering is perhaps best compared to framing visual art.
 By framing a collection the right way, the engineer helps the listener zoom out from the individual brushtrokes of the composition to hear the bigger picture of the song, the moments of impact, the album as a whole, and its orientation in the greater cultural world.

 “You can make one note seem gigantic if you frame it right.
-A slight tilt of the frame and something pedestrian reveals itself as something grand.” – Philip Toshio Sudo
+A slight tilt of the frame and something pedestrian reveals itself as something grand.” – Philip Toshio Sudo, Zen Guitar

 From a technical standpoint, specialized, transparent tools are used in a well-tuned acoustic environment with an exceptional conversion and monitoring chain.
 When combined, these enable the fine-grained decisions necessary to take a record to its ultimate form.
 Specific file-sets are created for hi-resolution digital distribution, cassette and CD duplication, and vinyl pressing.
 We do not currently cut lacquer masters for vinyl production, but can recommend engineers who do.